signalfx/splunk-otel-python/README.md

 listed
 [here](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/master/instrumentation).

-To get started, install the `splunk-opentelemetry` package, run the bootstrap script and wrap your run command with `splk-py-trace`.
+To get started, install the `splunk-opentelemetry[all]` package, run the bootstrap script and wrap your run command with `splk-py-trace`.

 For example, if the runtime parameters were: